01 February 2019

 Palpitations – the speeding up or changing of your heart beat – can be caused by a variety of things and the excitement of seeing a loved one can be one of them.
 But in some cases they can be associated with much more serious conditions.

-“I don’t want people to start panicking but it is wise to be aware of palpitations and how long they last and how often they occur.
+He said: “In most cases palpitations are not a cause for alarm, but it is wise to be aware of palpitations and how long they last and how often they occur.